cvh1111/Getting-and-Cleaning-Data-Course-Project/README.md

 In this project the following files are available:

- 1. a tidy data set as described below
+ 1. A tidy data set as described below
- 2. a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
+ 2. A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
  3. This README.md in the repo with your scripts.

 This dataset is about one of the most exciting areas in all of data science right now is wearable computing